a-colabella/musicgen/README.md

 This uses Midicsv/Csvmidi and
 text generation with LSTM recurrent neural networks.

-MidiCSV was created by John Walke https://www.fourmilab.ch/webtools/midicsv/
+MidiCSV was created by John Walker https://www.fourmilab.ch/webtools/midicsv/

 The LSTM Recurrent Neural Networks is based off of